aaryan-kamdar/Brain-tumor-classification/README.md

 - Pereira, P., et al. "Automated Classification of Brain Tumors Using Transfer Learning on Pretrained CNN Models."
 - Islam, S., et al. "Brain Tumor Segmentation in MRI Using a Cascaded U-Net Architecture."

-For a complete list of references, see the project report.